iTwin/itwinjs-core/docs/learning/SqlFuncs.md

 # ECSQL Built-in Geometry Functions

+ECSQL statements can use builtin functions to query and analyze element geometry.
+These functions can be used in SELECT and WHERE clauses.
+The functions that return primtive types can be in expressions with other values.

 Types:
 [iModel_placement](#iModel_spatial_overlap_aabb), [iModel_bbox](#iModel_spatial_overlap_aabb), [iModel_angles](#iModel_spatial_overlap_aabb), [iModel_point](#iModel_spatial_overlap_aabb)

 Functions:
 [iModel_angles](#iModel_angles), [iModel_angles_maxdiff](#iModel_angles_maxdiff), [iModel_angles_value](#iModel_angles_value), [iModel_bbox](#iModel_bbox), [iModel_bbox_areaxy](#iModel_bbox_areaxy), [iModel_bbox_contains](#iModel_bbox_contains), [iModel_bbox_depth](#iModel_bbox_depth), [iModel_bbox_height](#iModel_bbox_height), [iModel_bbox_overlaps](#iModel_bbox_overlaps), [iModel_bbox_union](#iModel_bbox_union), [iModel_bbox_value](#iModel_bbox_value), [iModel_bbox_volume](#iModel_bbox_volume), [iModel_bbox_width](#iModel_bbox_width), [iModel_placement_aabb](#iModel_placement_aabb), [iModel_placement_angles](#iModel_placement_angles), [iModel_placement_eabb](#iModel_placement_eabb), [iModel_placement_origin](#iModel_placement_origin), [iModel_point_distance](#iModel_point_distance), [iModel_point_min_distance_to_bbox](#iModel_point_min_distance_to_bbox), [iModel_point_value](#iModel_point_value), [iModel_spatial_overlap_aabb](#iModel_spatial_overlap_aabb)
 # Types

+The geometry builtin functions work with custom data types, such as bounding boxes, points, angles, and placements, allowing you to work with the structured data that appears in the spatial index and in element geometry.

+These custom data types are described here in a conceptual way.
+You do not work directly with them.
+Instead, in ECSQL, you use builtin functions to create, analyze, and extract or compute primitive values from them.
+If you return a structured data type value from an ECSQL statement, it will have the type of ArrayBuffer in script.
+You will normally have to convert a returned anArrayBuffer to the appropriate geometry type before you can work with it in script.
+See, for example, [Range3d.fromArrayBuffer]($geometry).